olga-yuz/SensorProject/README.md

 # SensorProject
 This project is our Alpha Groups take on a Web API acting as a Server Communcating with a Desktop GUI (Client).
+This is project is built to display and monitor the performance of vehicles.
+It can store, read and track vehicle's data that has been input using 3 different sensors; Temperature, Humidity and GPS.
+The data is read using sensor API endpoints and this is displayed in a dashboard to view this data.

 ## Getting Started